 Jan is a playwright, performer, choreographer, dance educator and director of Wellington’s Crows Feet Dance Collective, a dance company for mature women.
 She is also a producer, running her own theatre company Handstand Productions, which tours her plays around Aotearoa New Zealand.
 To date five of her six plays have toured extensively throughout the country.

 “Bolwell’s fluency, grace, precision and wit as a dancer is truly remarkable.”
 John Smythe

-She has created over twenty works for Crows Feet since its’ beginning in 1999.
-In 2014 she created a full length version of Karl Jenkins famous choral work The Armed Man in commemoration of New Zealand’s involvement in WW1.
+She has created over thirty works for Crows Feet since its’ beginning in 1999.
+In 2014 she created a full length version of Karl Jenkins famous choral work ‘The Armed Man’ in commemoration of New Zealand’s involvement in WW1.
 Other full length works include ‘Hakari –The Dinner Party’ and ‘C is for Climate Change’.
 2019 is the 20th anniversary of Crows Feet Dance Collective, and Jan will direct at new show called ‘The Witch’s Project.’

-Bill Massey’s Tourists, currently touring New Zealand, is Jan’s fifth play and the third in a trilogy of solo plays.
-Standing on my Handstold the story of her father’s WW2 experiences and Here’s Hilda!
+‘Bill Massey’s Tourists’, toured New Zealand from 2014-2018.
+It is Jan’s fifth play and the third in a trilogy of solo plays.
+‘Standing on my Hands’ told the story of her father’s WW2 experiences and ‘Here’s Hilda!’
 (Chapman Tripp Theatre Award nominee) dramatised her grandmother’s life.

-In 2013 her play Dancing in the Wake, featuring Sacha Copland and John Smythe and herself, toured throughout the country with Arts on Tour New Zealand.
-Double Portrait, her play about Frances Hodgkins with actors John Wraight and Perry Piercy, also toured extensively throughout New Zealand.
+In 2013 her play ‘Dancing in the Wake’, featuring Sacha Copland and John Smythe and herself, toured throughout the country with Arts on Tour New Zealand.
+‘Double Portrait’, her play about Frances Hodgkins with actors John Wraight and Perry Piercy, also toured extensively throughout New Zealand.